 Think about all the new experiences that happen in your teens; driving, dating, college, friends, jobs.
 Teens teeter on the line of independence and discipline essentially until the day they move out on their own.
 It can be a tumultuous time for teenagers.
 And on top of that all that, there’s frequently another struggle.

 Acne is primarily caused by genes and hormones.
-Once those teen hormones start kicking in, skin doesn’t stand a chance.
-Breakouts, zits, and blackheads effect as much as 80% of people between the ages of 11 to 30 and can take even longer to clear up.
+Once those teen hormones start kicking in, the skin doesn’t stand a chance.
+Breakouts, zits, and blackheads affect as much as 80% of people between the ages of 11 to 30 and can take even longer to clear up.
 What can you do to help your teen?

 Food can be a big trigger for unwanted breakouts, so we’ll go over some of the most common triggers here:

 Milk is chock full of calcium, minerals, lactose, and hormones and growth factors.
 It’s those last two ingredients that really mess with a person’s own hormones and that can lead to acne.